 I’m not arguing with the thought that retaining customers is a good idea.
 Heck, it’s a great idea.
-But retention and acquisition are part of the same continuum.
+But retention and acquisition aren’t opposites.
+Instead, they’re part of the same continuum.
 You can’t treat them as separate.
 When a sale is made, it is largely because the prospect/customer believes they will get value from your service.
 But after the sale the customer has to live with that decision.
 If they aren’t satisfied, what happens?

-Customers Leave – For some products the consumer leaves forever.
+- Customers Leave – For some products the customer leaves forever.
 If the first impression is a bad one, don’t count on getting a second impression.

-Buyer’s Remorse – If the experience is bad enough, you may get the product back, along with a demand for a refund.
+- Buyer’s Remorse – If the experience is bad enough, the customer may return the product, along with a demand for a refund.
 Time and money – not good.

-Word-of-Mouth Marketing – Unfortunately, this isn’t the kind of marketing you want for your company or its products.
+- Word-of-Mouth Marketing – Negative WOM isn’t the kind of marketing you want for your company or its products.
 These words will be loud and passionate.
-And in the internet marketplace, these words carry the extra poison of being public.
+And in a hyper-connected, real-time marketplace, bad reviews poison the selling well immediately and last forever.

 Competitors are always looking out for chinks in the armor.
 If you fail to protect your position through exceptional customer service, your customers begin to think, “what have I got to lose by switching?”